 - When can I expect to be able to return to normal daily activities?

 - When can I expect to be fully recovered?

 - Do I need to be reevaluated, and if so, when?

 While it may take weeks for a sprain or strain to be completely healed, the time to return to activity may be much shorter.
 Many minor muscle strains resolve themselves in a few days.
 While the injured person can return to full activity relatively quickly, the muscle may not be completely healed and is less able to withstand excessive stress and may still be more prone to future recurrent injury.
 Similarly, sprained joints may be functional in a couple of weeks but might take months to heal completely and return to full strength and stability.

 Some muscle strains take longer to heal than others due to their location and function.

 Chest wall muscle strains

 Numerous muscles are required to keep the head optimally stable on the shoulders and to allow it to swivel in many directions.
-Injuries are common to the trapezius and sternomastoid muscles, large muscles that do the major the work of neck turning.
+Injuries are common to the trapezius and sternomastoid muscles, the large muscles that do the major the work of neck turning.
 Smaller muscles that attach to the bony prominences of the neck can also be strained.
 Depending upon the injury, significant pain and spasm can occur that is long-lasting.
-Whiplash is a nonmedical term that describes strains and sprains of the neck that occur from violent flexion-extension injuries.
+Whiplash is a nonmedical term that describes strains and sprains of the neck that occur with violent flexion-extension injuries.
 Many structures can be the source of pain, and treatment results depend upon which structure, from muscle to tendon to ligament to nerve, is involved.